HEAVY METAL DETOX

 Mercury and Pregnancy

-The best choice is wild caught Alaskan salmon, but sardines, pollock, catfish, and cod are also low mercury choices.
+Mercury passes from the mother to the fetus where it can cause developmental problems.
+As most fish is contaminated with mercury, pregnant women should reduce their fish consumption and especially avoid high-mercury containing fish.
 Avoid tilefish, shark, swordfish, king mackerel and limit white albacore tuna to 6 ounces per week.
+Best low mercury choices are wild caught Alaskan salmon, sardines, pollock, catfish, and cod.
 Also be aware that the placement or removal of silver amalgam fillings during pregnancy and breastfeeding is outlawed in many European countries.

 How is Heavy Metal Toxicity diagnosed?